AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: 7.1.2 LR If property_list has Integrity it must be the final property in the list

 #.
-A package_declaration or generic_package_declaration requires a completion
+A package_declaration or generic_package_declaration shall have a completion
    [(a body)] if it contains a non-null Abstract State aspect specification.

 .. centered:: **Static Semantics**